-John Heilman, Board President
+John Heilman, Board Secretary

 John Heilman is a law school professor at both Southwestern Law School and the University of Southern California Law School.
 Mr. Heilman earned his law degree at the University of Southern California, where he was Notes and Articles Editor of Southern California Law Review and the recipient of the Shattuck Award for Outstanding Contributions to the Law Center.

 Mr. Heilman is also a prominent elected official, having served as Mayor and City Council member of West Hollywood since the city was incorporated in 1984.
 Professor Heilman has been an active member of the National League of Cities and has served on the board of both the National and California League of Cities.
 He is a past board member of the American Civil Liberties Union of Southern California and the Local Government Commission and is also past president of the Gay, Lesbian and Bisexual Local Officials Group.

 Heather Kun, MS PhD, is Executive Director of Fuck Cancer where she leads strategic programming to help prevent, detect and provide support to cancer patients and their families.
 She brings years of research, evaluation and health experience to the agency in order to better design programs with potential for impact in the cancer space.
 She is also principal and founder of HK Impact Advisors that partners with philanthropic, non‐profit and corporate clients to build strategy with maximum potential for impact.